 Data.
 Who contributes to keep.eu?
 How?

-Interreg, Interreg IPA cross-border and Interreg EN(P)I cross-border programmes supply their own data (regarding their projects and these projects’ partners) to keep.eu.
-Interreg is the programme responsible for maintaining and developing keep.eu.
+Interreg programmes from all strands supply their own data (regarding their projects and these projects’ partners) to keep.eu.
+Interact is the programme responsible for maintaining and developing keep.eu.
 It thus periodically contacts the remaining programmes in order to receive data on new projects.
 Besides data collection, Interact’s role in connection with keep.eu’s data processing is as follows:

 - Interact receives the data from the programmes and makes sure that all the mandatory fields are complete before being uploaded to the database (this may take several interactions with the programmes providing the data).
-There are two ways that the programmes can use to send their project-partner-call data: Either they fill out and email to keep.eu an Excel template or they adopt the standard automatic data transfer.
+Regarding 2014-2020 data, there are two ways that the programmes can use to send their project-partner-call data: Either they fill out and email to keep.eu an Excel template or they adopt the standard automatic data transfer.
+At the time this entry was updated, we are working on the methods for 2021-2027 project-partner data-sending.

 - After making sure that all the data is in the system, Interact classifies the projects per up to three themes, out of 42 themes (check entry Themes.
 What are they?
 How are they assigned to projects?).